lertsoft/GPD_WIN4/README.md

 </br>

 ### Baseline Test results
-> All this test were done on battery, with a stock device.
+> All these tests were done on battery, with a stock device.
 Not a fresh install of windows. </br>
 > The USB C test where perfomed with a TB cable, Crucial P3, and a NVME enclousure.
 USB A Test was perfomed with a regular  high-speed USB memory card. </br> This information could be useful when trying out different OS or seeing if an update broke something that should not have been broken.

 * Port speed's